 “Forget about doing the laundry for a while.”

 I’m sorry, but what man came up with this ridiculous piece of advice?
 Of course the last thing a new mom wants to do is the laundry, but who on God’s green earth is going to do the laundry if not the person who’s home with the baby all day?
 You can outsource it if you have the means, and you can skip a week or so of your own laundry if need be.
 But the baby’s laundry is non-negotiable; you’ll be doing that daily for a while because fluids.
 And, sooner or later, your dear old S.O. is going to come around asking where his/her clean undies are.
-And your older kid’s going to want to know why his or her soccer uniform isn’t clean.
+And your older kid’s going to want to know where their “special pajamas” are.
 Guess what, mom?
 This is now YOUR PROBLEM.
 Just do the damn laundry.
 No one said this was going to be easy.

 “You must breastfeed the baby.”